qubixint/jSpreadsheet/README.md

     "src/scripts/jsuites.js",
 ]
 ```
-Then you should initialize your table based on a div container, such as:
+Then initialize your table based on a div container, such as:
 ```jspreadsheet.component.html
 <div id="spreadsheet"></div>
 ```